 Students can complete the degree in as little as one year with transfer credits.
 The department offers semester–based courses as well as accelerated seven week classes in fall and spring.
 Students may also enroll in an intensive January session and six–week summer sessions.
 In order to earn a bachelor’s degree, Westfield State students take 120 credits, including general education requirements.

-Westfield State participates in the Mass Transfer Compact, which allows local community college graduates to complete their bachelor's degree online in two years or less.
-Incoming students can transfer in up to 76 credits as long as they take 21 credits of major history courses at Westfield State.
+Westfield State participates in the Mass Transfer Compact, which allows local community college graduates to complete their bachelor’s degree online in two years or less.
+Incoming students can transfer in up to 76 credits if they take 21 credits of major history courses at Westfield State.

 Westfield State University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).